 “ As a teacher in a smaller rural school, I struggle to find ways to challenge and expose our brightest minds.
 Activities such as this are priceless to awaken the possibilities that exist in your young people.
 Thank you so much."

 CodeCrush is an immersion experience for 8th and 9th grade girls created to show them the world of IT.
-For four days and five nights, the UNO College of Information Science and Technology will inspire girls and their mentors to take a deeper look at IT through hands-on experiences with emerging IT fields such as bioinformatics, IT innovation, music technology and cybersecurity.
+For four days and five nights, the UNO College of Information Science and Technology will inspire girls and their teachers to take a deeper look at IT through hands-on experiences with emerging IT fields such as bioinformatics, IT innovation, music technology and cybersecurity.

-Students and mentors stay on campus and get to experience Omaha through our eyes: checking out the IT departments of global corporations, meeting women professionals who are engaged in IT, visiting the behind-the-scenes of local attractions and even go to a Maverick hockey game.
+Students and teachers stay on campus and get to experience Omaha through our eyes: checking out the IT departments of global corporations, meeting women professionals who are engaged in IT, visiting the behind-the-scenes of local attractions and even go to a Maverick hockey game.
 The days will be packed with dinners with IS&T students, staff and faculty, panel discussions with women in the field, as well as lunch with an IT mentor.

 Nothing!
 Meals, transportation around Omaha, lodging – it’s all free.